-In addition to all of this , we should re-iterate OFX is a very global company with a very wide selection of offices across the world.
-Local settlment is possible in the USA, Canada, Australia, Europe and of course – the UK.
-That means that in all of these countries you can send money domestically to them in order to fund your transfer, and you can also pay via debit card for smaller transfers (which again, is quite unique in the landscape, most companies would only accept a UK bank transfer).
-This will reduce payment fees throughout the tranfer process and ensure payments can be processed as fast as possible.
+In addition to all of this, we should re-iterate OFX is a very global company with a very wide selection of offices across the world.
+Local settlement is possible in the USA, Canada, Australia, Europe and of course – the UK.
+That means that in all of these countries you can send money domestically to OFX in order to fund your transfer, and you can also pay via debit card for personal transfers (which again, is quite unique in the landscape, as a number of companies accept only local bank transfers).
+This reduces payment fees throughout the transfer process and ensures payments can be processed as fast as possible.

 OFX has a good offering of hedging tools, including: spot contracts, recurring payment discounts, forward contracts, and limit orders.
 These, combined with clear communication from the OFX customer service team, helps users anticipate and take advantage of ideal market conditions.

 A fully functional money transfer app which is available on both Android and iPhone devices.
-Even though it’s still relatively newd it has already gathered over 2,300 reviews with a rating of 4.5 / 5 on Google Play Store and 760 reviews on the App Store (rated 4.8 / 5), making it one of our chosen best international money transfer apps.
+Even though it’s still relatively new it has already gathered, as of July 2021, over 2,800 reviews with a rating of 4.5 / 5 on Google Play Store and 1350 reviews on the App Store (rated 4.8 / 5), making it one of our chosen best international money transfer apps.
 It also indicates to us that OFX is listening to customer feedback – after the first 1000 app reviews or so the OFX app was rated at 4.2 / 5 so it’s no mean feat bringing this score even higher.

-OFX has recently joined companies like World First and Currencies Direct who are offering a specific array of services for online sellers on marketplaces such as Amazon.
+OFX has recently joined companies like World First and Currencies Direct in offering a specific array of services for online sellers on marketplaces such as Amazon.
 OFX, similarly to other companies, helps such merchants to create a foreign collection account overseas, so they can receive payments in local currencies when they sell abroad.
-Clients can hold funds in these accounts and have the option to make local payments (such as Marketplace fees) or transfer these balances into another currency, This is a big step for OFX and their service seems terrific.
+Clients can hold funds in these accounts and have the option to make local payments (such as paying Marketplace fees) or transfer these balances into another currenc.
+This is a big step forward for OFX, particularly for online retailers, and their service seems terrific.

-Pretty standard suite of hedging available for businesses, but all the basics are provided and we know for certain the level of professionalism is higher than the industry standard.
+Pretty standard suite of hedging available for businesses, but all the basics are provided and we know for certain the level of staff professionalism and industry research is higher than the industry standard.
 Online sellers in particular can enjoy unique features.

 The app is refreshing, and appears to be on the higher-end of things, which is a big advantage compared to the majority of companies which don’t have apps.